agatanga/relay/README.md

 ### Metadata

-Use the `meta` method to store additional information about your batch queue:
+You can use the `meta` method to store additional information about your batch queue:

 ```php
 use Agatanga\Relay\Facades\Relay;